 Wills and Trusts

 A trust is the most popular legal mechanism for avoiding the necessity of the probate process to distribute a deceased individual’s assets.
-For most individuals, the biggest reason to get a Revocable Living Trust is to avoid the time and expense of probate.
-A Revocable Living Trust is the most popular, however, a properly designed trust has many other benefits, including potentially: protection during an illness or incapacity; it can be perpetual (lasts after death); privacy (wills must be probated and are public information); and even some tax savings.
+For most people, the biggest reason to get a Revocable Living Trust is to avoid the time and expense of the probate process.
+A Revocable Living Trust is the most popular.
+A properly designed trust has many other benefits, including potentially: protection during an illness or incapacity; it can be perpetual (lasts after death); privacy (wills must be probated and are public information); and even some tax savings.
 There are many types of trusts and your legal advisor can explain what type of trust might be necessary at your present position in life.